samuel-hunter/mstrings/README.md

 NB2HI4DTHIXS653XO4XHS33VOR2WEZJOMNXW2L3XMF2GG2B7OY6WIULXGR3TSV3HLBRVC===
 ```

+By default, M-strings are read in "literal-block mode", where newlines are read
-Preceding the string with a `>` can set the reader into "folding mode", where
+as literal newlines.
+Prefixing a string with a `>` sets the reader to
-multiple lines in source are folded into one line, joined with spaces:
+"folding-block mode", where multiple lines in the string are folded into one
+line:

 ```lisp
 * (princ #M>"The quick brown fox